asthagoel01/trying/README.md

-Thare are 2 files in it: check.py and tweak.py and Both of the files are written by me only where:
+Thare are 2 files in it: check.py and tweak.py.
+where;

 check.py- checks the model type means if the model is of CNN or not after importing Python File(contains model) as Module.